-- Transmission of electricity produced out of renewable sources from its production site to the electricity grid. - Smart grids, storage facilities, metering systems and other intelligent electricity systems managing the intermittency of renewable energy production. - The interconnection of countries' power systems to increase facilitation of renewable electricity production and use. - Power system efficiency with the aim to increase system security, tools to measure and to reduce energy losses.
+- Transmission of electricity produced out of renewable sources from its production site to the electricity grid. - System grids for the transmission of electricity where, over a rolling five-year period, two thirds of new connected generation capacity in the system grid is below 100g CO2e per kWh or the average system grid emissions factor is below 100g CO2e per kWh. - Smart grids, storage facilities, metering systems and other intelligent electricity systems managing the intermittency of renewable energy production. - The interconnection of countries' power systems to increase facilitation of renewable electricity production and use. - Power system efficiency with the aim to increase system security, tools to measure and to reduce energy losses.